Alarmod/MRI_MedicalAnalysis/Tutorial.md

 Settings in original format will be saved in _orig_settings_ directory.

-# Example of new options for using the open library code
+# Example of new variants for using the open library code

 The following areas of application of the developed library are expected: